About Columbus

 Jail & Inmate Records

-The Lowndes County Adult Detention Center serves as the primary incarceration facility for Lowndes County.
+The Lowndes County Adult Detention Center is the primary incarceration facility for Lowndes County.
 When someone is arrested and brought to the facility, they undergo a standard booking procedure that includes fingerprinting, photographing, and collection of personal information.
 The public can search for current inmates through online lookup services.
 Visitation follows specific schedules and protocols established by the facility.

 Mississippi law provides for bond and bail procedures that may allow release pending trial, and information about recent bookings can be obtained through the sheriff's office or the detention center's online system.